danielbodnar/awesome-stars/README.md

 ## python-library

-- [blacklanternsecurity/bbot](https://github.com/blacklanternsecurity/bbot) - A recursive internet scanner for hackers.
+- [python-openapi/openapi-core](https://github.com/python-openapi/openapi-core) - Openapi-core is a Python library that adds client-side and server-side support for the OpenAPI v3.0 and OpenAPI v3.1 specification.
 - [kellyjonbrazil/jc](https://github.com/kellyjonbrazil/jc) - CLI tool and python library that converts the output of popular command-line tools, file-types, and common strings to JSON, YAML, or Dictionaries.
 This allows piping of output to tools like jq and sim
 - [devopshq/crosspm](https://github.com/devopshq/crosspm) - Universal Cross Package Manager - allows you to use the manifest file to download packages of various formats from different storage locations.
 - [dedupeio/dedupe](https://github.com/dedupeio/dedupe) - :id: A python library for accurate and scalable fuzzy matching, record deduplication and entity-resolution.